 Since taking on the band name rushmore beekeepers in 2001 (borrowed from Wes Anderson’s film Rushmore), he has been consistently creating original music ranging from folk to indie rock, primarily written and recorded solo in his home studio, dirt to mud, with some songs recorded at love morris studios and Greene Means Go.

 Zach grew up in Las Cruces and Mesilla, NM and has lived in Las Vegas, NV and Austin, TX.
-He now travels the USA full time in an RV with his wife and their dogs, making music and playing shows on the road.
+He traveled the USA full time in an RV with his wife and their dogs, making music and playing shows on the road, until settling in Tulsa, OK.

 Rotating members and guest musicians: